SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-09-05-Documentation.md

     t("MyPkg")
     ```
 This will create a bunch of default folders which we will use.
+> Note that PkgTemplates can generate the documentation for you.
+It requires a bit of tinkering but you can skip a few steps if you want.
+(Go to step 8 directly :) )
 2. Get the package
    ```jl
    ]add Documenter